Skip to main content

 Join us our Training Staff!

-Our Training Staff (T-Staff) consists of college students who have completed at least one year of college and are eager to grow in their understanding of Scripture and learn how to share the gospel in everyday life.
+Our Training Staff (T-Staff) is made up of college students and college-aged young adults who are at least a year beyond high school and are eager about growing in their understanding of Scripture and learning how to share the gospel in everyday life.

-As a T-Staff member, you’ll be equipped with practical tools to study and apply the Bible, both during the summer and beyond.
-By the end of the summer, our goal is for our T-Staff to have a deeper understanding of God’s Word, a stronger love for it, and the skills to live out its truths in daily life.
-Applications for Training Staff 2025 are now open!
+As a member of T-Staff, you’ll be equipped with practical tools to study the Bible and learn how to apply those tools during the summer and beyond.
+By the end of the summer, our hope is for our T-Staff to have a stronger understanding of God’s Word, a deeper love for it, and the skills to live out its truths in daily life.

 Get to know the Camp Marannook staff!